paezha/Reproducible-Research-Workflow/Session 6 Forensic Issues and Archiving/Session_6_Notes.md

+# GEOG 712 Reproducible Research

-## DMPs and Best Practices review
+## Session 6.
+Data Management Plans (DMP): DMPs and Best Practices review

 ### DMPs

 -  Challenges
 -  Peer Review

 ### Best Practices

 -  Simple document that lays out step by step how you will implement one aspect of the DMP
 -  For instance, define specifically what your naming conventions will be or your file   structure.
 -  Actionable reference document to support your work.

 ###  Take a few minutes to read another DMP and provide feedback